ZerothAngel/FtDScripts/control/airplane.md

  1. Set `DesiredAltitudeCombat`.
 This is the default combat altitude.
  2. Set `DesiredAltitudeIdle`.
 This is the out-of-combat loitering altitude.
  3. If you want it to match the target's altitude, set `MatchTargetAboveAltitude` and `MatchTargetOffset`.
 If you use this feature, you'll generally want to set `MatchTargetAboveAltitude` to something like 100 or 200.
-You don't want it attempting to match surface targets. :P
+You don't want it attempting to match the altitude of surface or submarine targets. :P
  4. **Very important**.
 Set `HardMinAltitude` to the absolute minimum altitude.

 ## Airplane Configuration ##